momostarsky/imebra_git/docs/quick_tour.rst

 Loading files
 -------------

-Imebra can read DICOM files and Jpeg files.
+Dicomhero can read DICOM files and Jpeg files.

-Both the DICOM and the Jpeg codes generate an in-memory DICOM structure represented by the :cpp:class:`imebra::DataSet` class (also the Jpeg codec produces a DICOM structure containing an embedded JPEG file).
+Both the DICOM and the Jpeg codes generate an in-memory DICOM structure represented by the :cpp:class:`dicomhero::DataSet` class
+(also the Jpeg codec produces a DICOM structure containing an embedded JPEG file).

-Imebra chooses the correct codec automatically according to the stream's content.
+Dicomhero chooses the correct codec automatically according to the stream's content.

-To create an :cpp:class:`imebra::DataSet` from a stream use the class :cpp:class:`imebra::CodecFactory`.
+To create an :cpp:class:`dicomhero::DataSet` from a stream use the class :cpp:class:`dicomhero::CodecFactory`.

 In C++:

 .. code-block:: c++

-    imebra::DataSet loadedDataSet(imebra::CodecFactory::load("DicomFile.dcm"));
+    dicomhero::DataSet loadedDataSet(dicomhero::CodecFactory::load("DicomFile.dcm"));

 In Java: